jasonrdsouza/foosball_monkey/README.md

 Todo
 ----
-1. Add game/ player form
+- Add game/ player form validations
-    - validations
     - change the game one to be a dropdown list of players
     - ensure the score is a number
     - winner dropdown (A or B)
     - Time input
-2. backup db functionality
+- backup db functionality
     - copy file somewhere else (dropbox?)
+- Change the redirect after adding a player/game/team
+    - redirect to a page that acknowledge recieving the input
+    - use a bootstrap banner thing?
-3. GetPlayerById html style
+- GetPlayerById html style
-4. GetGameById html style
+- GetGameById html style
+- GetTeamById html style
+- Get site search to work

 Keeps track of: